ACCORD-NWP/tactus/README.md

 ### Developer Mode Installation

-:point_right: For those who need/wish to make changes to `deode`'s source code, or use code from a different branch than `master`.
+This is for those who need/wish to make changes to `deode`'s source code, or use code from a different branch than `master` and it's currently the recommended way to use `deode`.
 ```shell
 git clone git@github.com:destination-earth-digital-twins/Deode-Prototype.git
 cd Deode-Prototype